Keep Your Hands Off My Power Supply: Background

 The 1983 success of Quiet Riot's version of Slade's 1973 UK chart topper "Cum On Feel the Noize" led to Slade signing with CBS for their first American record deal since the 1970s.
 The label soon repackaged the band's recently released album, The Amazing Kamikaze Syndrome, into Keep Your Hands Off My Power Supply.
 The Amazing Kamikaze Syndrome, along with its singles "My Oh My" and "Run Runaway", had already achieved success in the UK and Europe.
 Keep Your Hands Off My Power Supply featured a different track-order.
 It also replaced "Cocky Rock Boys (Rule O.K.)" and "Razzle Dazzle Man" with the 1983 "My Oh My" B-Sides "Keep Your Hands Off My Power Supply" and "Can't Tame a Hurricane".

 "Run Runaway" was released first in America in March 1984.
 The song's music video received heavy rotation on MTV, and "Run Runaway" went on to reach No. 20 on the Billboard Hot 100 and No. 1 on the Rock Tracks chart.
 The album, Keep Your Hands Off My Power Supply, was released in April, reaching No. 33 on the Billboard 200.
-"My Oh My" was released as the second single in June and would reach No. 37 on the Billboard Hot 100.
+"My Oh My" was released as the second single in June and reached No. 37 on the Billboard Hot 100.
 "Slam the Hammer Down" was later released as a promotional-only single, featuring a "Hot" and "Hotter" remix by Shep Pettibone.

 The band's new-found success in America saw them set out to do a full American tour supporting Ozzy Osbourne.
 For their American activities, Slade were managed by Sharon Osbourne.
 Prior to the tour, the band played a few warm-up shows.
 However, on the first night of the tour with Osbourne, Slade had to cancel the remainder of the shows when bassist Jim Lea collapsed after the first gig and was diagnosed with hepatitis.
 Coinciding with the breakdown of lead vocalist Noddy Holder's marriage, the band agreed to stop touring to allow Holder a break.
-This was the final time the band would tour together, although the band would continue recording and releasing new material.
+This was the final time the band would tour together, although the band continued recording and releasing new material.